janishutz/blog/content/posts/2023/12/linux-de-change/index.md

 # Desktop Environments and WMs to try out
 There are numerous very interesting DEs and WMs to try out, here's a list.
+In square brackets you can find the package / group name to install.

 ## Desktop Environments
-- GNOME: Super polished, very user-friendly
+- GNOME: Super polished, very user-friendly [gnome]
-- KDE: Very customizable, polished
+- KDE: Very customizable, polished [plasma]
-- Xfce: Polished, incredibly stable, highly customizable (through config files), very lightweight
+- Xfce: Polished, incredibly stable, highly customizable (through config files), very lightweight [xfce4]
-- Cinnamon: Windows-Like, somewhat customizable
+- Cinnamon: Windows-Like, somewhat customizable [cinnamon]
-- (Cosmic: Once there is a stable release, it's going to be tiling-wm like, customizable, superfast and lightweight)
+- (Cosmic: Once there is a stable release, it's going to be tiling-wm like, customizable, superfast and lightweight [cosmic-epoch-git]{AUR}.
+Only install and use if you know what you are doing!)

 ## Window Managers
-- i3wm
+- i3wm [i3-wm]
-- Sway
+- Sway [sway]
-- bspwm
+- bspwm [bspwm]
-- awesome
+- awesome [awesome]
-- Hyprland
+- Hyprland [hyprland]